ppy/osu-wiki/wiki/Tournaments/NSS/1/en.md

     - 20 minutes or more: **Forfeit** unless the opponent wants to reschedule
 19. If a player becomes silenced while playing a map, it counts as a disconnect.

-### Schedule Rules
+### Schedule rules

-1. Qualifiers lobbies should be scheduled at least **6 hours** in advance.
+1. Qualifier lobbies should be scheduled at least **6 hours** in advance.
-2. In qualifiers, players may schedule an EX lobby at any time.
-Depending on referee availability, this may not be granted.
+2. In Qualifiers, players may schedule an EX lobby at any time.
+Depending on referee availability, this might not be granted.
 3. Matches should be scheduled at least **24 hours** in advance.
 4. Reschedule requests should be considered reasonably by the receiving player.
 If a player appears to be denying reschedule requests unfairly, the administration will intervene.
 5. Reschedule requests with faked confirmation from the other player will result in a forfeit.